Benardi/speed-dating_analysis/README.md

 - race : race of p1.
 The code is Black/African American=1; European/Caucasian-American=2; Latino/Hispanic American=3; Asian/Pacific Islander/Asian-American=4; Native American=5; Other=6
 - from : from where p1 comes from
 - career : what career p1 wants to follow
-- sports, tvsports, exercise, dining, museums, art, hiking, gaming, clubbing, reading, tv, theater, movies, concerts, music, shopping, yoga : From 1 to 10, how interested p1 is in each one of these activities$
+- sports, tvsports, exercise, dining, museums, art, hiking, gaming, clubbing, reading, tv, theater, movies, concerts, music, shopping, yoga : From 1 to 10, how interested p1 is in each one of these activities
 - attr : how attractive p1 thinks p2 is
 - sinc : how sincere  p1 thinks p2 is
 - intel : how smart p1 thinks p2 is